taylormcknight/mcknightlabs/rethinking.md

 layout: full-width
 title: Rethinking our world
 description: Everything around us was made up by people that were no smarter than us, and we can change it.
-og_title: Portfolio | Ryan McKnight
+og_title: Portfolio | Taylor McKnight
 og_description: Everything around us was made up by people that were no smarter than us, and we can change it.
 og_image: /media/img/about/mcknight_headshot.jpg
 og_type: website